CactusEggs/CactusEggs/README.md

 ALL MY FRIENDS ARE AMAZING.
 I LOVE THEM SO MUCH.
 YOU DO NOT UNDERSTAND.

-I do not mind c+h! but please do keep in mind if i am around friends it won't be as welcoming!
+I do not mind c+h!

 If you are under 16 please do not interact with me /nm